dpjaeger/dpjaeger.github.io/index.Rmd

 ## Data used
 The chickwts dataset is from an experiment "to measure and compare the effectiveness of various feed supplements on the growth rate of chickens.
 Per documentation in R: "Newly hatched chicks were randomly allocated into six groups, and each group was given a different feed supplement.
 Their weights in grams after six weeks are given along with feed types."

-Below is a sample output from the dataset
+Below is a sample output from the dataset:

 ```
 ##   weight      feed